Nayef bin Abdulaziz: Illness

 Prince Nayef was said to be suffering from diabetes mellitus and osteoporosis as well as leukemia.
 In March 2012, he went to Morocco for a "private vacation", then to Cleveland for pre-planned medical tests.
 This news raised some speculation about his health and Saudi succession.
 He returned to Saudi Arabia after staying in Algeria in April 2012.

 Prince Nayef again left Saudi Arabia for medical tests on 26 May 2012.
 Although it was unknown where Prince Nayef went, Prince Ahmed stated in Al Watan on 3 June 2012 that he was "well and in good health ... and he will soon return to Saudi Arabia".
-After his death in June 2012, it was reported that Prince Nayef had gone to Geneva on 26 May 2012 for treatment for a knee ailment.
+Before his death in June 2012, it was reported that Prince Nayef had gone to Geneva on 26 May 2012 for treatment for a knee ailment.

 Death and funeral

 On 16 June 2012 at about 1 pm (UTC+3), Saudi state television reported that Crown Prince Nayef had died.
 According to Reuters, he died in Geneva, Switzerland.
 A medical source in Geneva said that Nayef died of "cardiac problems" while staying at his brother's residence there.
 His body was kept at the Geneva Mosque before being taken to Jeddah.

 The royal court stated that his funeral would be held on 17 June 2012.
 It was reported that Crown Prince Nayef's body was brought from Geneva to Jeddah.
 Funeral prayers were held in the Masjid al-Haram, also known as the Grand Mosque, in Mecca after sunset prayer, led by Sheikh Saud Ash Shuraim.
 His body was buried in an unmarked grave in Al Adl cemetery in Mecca as per his wish on 17 June 2012.

 Major political figures sent their condolences to King Abdullah, including US President Barack Obama, French President François Hollande, UK Foreign Minister William Hague, King Abdullah II of Jordan, Turkish President Abdullah Gul, and other leaders of Arab and Persian Gulf States.